Area: 17,075,400 sq. Km

 The FCO advise against all but essential travel to North Ossetia, Karachai-Cherkessia and Kabardino-Balkaria (including the Elbrus area).
 See Local travel and Terrorism

 There are on-going armed clashes, kidnappings, seizure of buildings and other violent incidents in the Donetsk, Lugansk and Kharkiv oblasts of Ukraine bordering Russia.
 The picture remains volatile and uncertain.
-However, it is clear that a number of border crossing points are insecure, and fighting is taking place across the border, with deaths reported in Russia.
+However, it is clear that a number of border crossing points are insecure, and fighting is taking place across the border.
 You should remain vigilant throughout regions of Russia bordering Ukraine, and avoid all demonstrations and public gatherings.

 There is a high threat from terrorism.
 Attacks have occurred most frequently in Moscow and in the North Caucasus.
 You should remain vigilant in all public places.
 See Terrorism